Agricultural Leaders: CRCNA presentation Making Water Work program

 Making Water Work program: Achieving reef water quality requirements in new agricultural developments

-The project will assist the expansion of agriculture in the Lower Fitzroy (Central Queensland) by bridging the support gap to meet Reef Water Quality requirements.
-Businesses undergoing material change use will have access to advice and land management toolkits to navigate the regulatory constraints, monitoring and record keeping practices necessary for production and operation.
-This mechanism for continuous improvement will assist industry and tailored to specific regional needs.
+The project will assist the expansion of agriculture in the Lower Fitzroy (Central Queensland) by bridging the support gap needed to meet Reef Water Quality requirements.
+Businesses undergoing material land use changes will have access to expert advice and land management toolkits to help them navigate regulatory constraints, as well as implement appropriate monitoring and record-keeping practices necessary for sustainable production and operation.
+This mechanism for continuous improvement will support the industry and be tailored to the specific needs of the region.

 read more